 The objective of this task is to gather pavement condition data for a statewide asset assessment, and to assemble a four-year priority list of projects that references the data; and to facilitate local implementation of an asset management plan.
-Last year (2021 collection year) we rated all of the federal-aid roads in the county.
-Typically, we rate 50% and that is what we plan to do during this program year.
+In 2021 collection year we rated all of the federal-aid roads in the county because we skipped rating in 2020 due to the pandemic.
+Typically, we rate 50%; which is what we did in 2022 and will continue to do moving forward.